rust-practice/cargo-leet/CONTRIBUTING.md

 git rebase upstream/main
 ```

-There may be some merge conficts that need to be resolved.
-After the feature branch has been update
+There may be some merge conflicts that need to be resolved.
-locally, you can now update your pull request by pushing to the branch on GitHub:
+After the feature branch has been update locally, you can now update your pull request by pushing to the branch on GitHub:

 ```sh
 git push origin my-new-feature